The Power of Kroll: Cast notes

 Among the cast were a number of actors who had previously appeared in Doctor Who playing other characters.
 The most notable of these was Philip Madoc who had previously appeared in The Krotons (1968–69), The War Games (1969) and The Brain of Morbius (1976).
 He had initially been invited to play Thawn, but the role was given to George Baker, who then pulled out.
 Madoc agreed to play the part of Fenner when Alan Browning, who was slated to play Fenner, fell ill before the start of production, but was dissatisfied with the role.
 John Leeson, best known as the voice of K9, appears in this story as Dugeen.
-This is his only on-screen appearance in Doctor Who and was given the role due to the fact that K9 doesn't appear in this story.
+This is his only on-screen appearance in Doctor Who which he was offered due to the fact that K9 was not scripted to appear in this story.
 (The role had previously been offered to Martin Jarvis.)
 Neil McCarthy previously played George Barnham in The Mind of Evil (1971), while John Abineri previously played Van Lutyens in Fury from the Deep (1968), General Carrington in The Ambassadors of Death (1970) and Richard Railton in Death to the Daleks (1974).